 With a small team of highly skilled and professional restorative joiners and repair experts we all keep the same values and share the same ethos that our Co’ founder set in place right back in 1994

 ” High quality sash window repairs, refurbishment and Replacement with the absolute best customer care!

 So, whether you have a broken sash cord that needs to be repaired or perhaps cold draughty sash windows that need some renovation and sash window draught proofing – Have absolute confidence in Mortice and Green Sash Window Repairs London to provide what we feel to be the best sash window repair service in London!

-One of the main complaints about original sash windows is rattles and draughts.
-As you can imagine sash window draught proofing plays a large part in the service that we provide.
+One of the main complaints about original sash windows are rattles and draughts.
+As you can imagine draught proofing plays a large part in the service that we provide.

 Sash Window Renovation & Repairs

 Sash window renovation, often referred to as sash window refurbishment is a process that, upon completion should result in your original period sash windows functioning as they should and also rattle free and completely draught proofed.
 Replacing all the old sash cords and re-balancing all the sliding sash windows so they open and close as one would expect, replacing pulley wheels, locks and catches and all parting beads and staff beads with new timber replica beads.
 Combine the sash window renovation with redecoration (painting interior and exterior) and the results can be quite impressive indeed.

 With quality workmanship and expert sash window repair knowledge we offer both excellent customer care and what we feel is the best sash window renovation and repair service in London.
 It is our opinion that top quality workmanship combined with a superior level of customer care is all that is needed for any business to excel and to date we are very proud to say this ethos seems to be working very well indeed for both our clients and our sash window repair company.

 Where Sash Windows Come From And How They’ve Evolved Throughout The Years